 My Personal Weight Loss Tips

 I’ve been dieting nearly my entire life.
-I never had an out of control weight problem or an eating disorder, but I learned from an early age to back off whenever I found myself over-eating and began to exercise more.
+I never had an out-of-control weight problem or an eating disorder, but I learned from an early age to back off whenever I found myself over-eating and began to exercise more.
 My weight has fluctuated throughout my life, and I always managed to stay at a normal weight because of the techniques that I use.
-I’m never quite happy with my weight, but I am satisfied whenever I do lose a few pounds after gaining a few, and there is no bigger weight loss success than seeing the numbers fall on the scale.
-Below are some easy to deal with tips that I use to maintain and shed extra weight without starving myself.
+I’m never quite happy with my weight, but I am satisfied whenever I do lose a few pounds after gaining a few, and there is no bigger weight loss success than seeing the numbers drop on the scale from one week to the next.
+Below are some tips that I use to maintain and shed extra weight in a safe and manageable way.

 Count calories, but don’t write them down.

 I’ve never watched my carbs or trans fats, but I often count calories.
 However, these numbers are general estimates, not exact measurements.
 I don’t use a calorie counting calculator or write down everything that I eat.
-That kind of involved process will make you quit a diet faster than normal.
-I only use these tools whenever I’ve eaten something new or need an estimate of what I’ve been consuming.
+It's too involved and will make you quit a diet faster than usual.
+I only look up a calorie count whenever I’ve eaten something new or need an estimate of what I’ve been consuming.
 I try to keep it around 200 calories for breakfast, 400 calories for lunch and 600 calories for dinner.
 Those numbers include mid-day snacks and cheats.
 If I’ve done well throughout the day, I’ll eat a little more at dinner, or if I’ve had a larger breakfast, I’ll cut back at lunch.
-If I’m hungry, though, I will eat.
-Otherwise, I’m completely miserable if I starve myself.
+If I’m hungry, though, I will eat something.
+It just needs to be something healthy but filling.

 Keep a motivator within eyesight.